 This man gifted with the ability to invent stories could not write a future for himself.
 His story had been written and lived, and he had no more to tell.

 Here, an important departure is made in Anderson’s film from the man who inspired it.
-Like Zweig, Zero suffers great loss: first, when Monsieur Gustave is dragged away by a “death squad” and shot; second, when his wife and baby both die a little over a year later.
-The world as it was is so brutally and so quickly taken from him.
-But there is an Easter egg near the film’s opening that suggests a path for Zero different to the self-induced end-of-the-road that Zweig opted for.
+Like Zweig, Zero suffers great loss: first, when Monsieur Gustave is dragged away by a death squad and shot; second, when his wife and baby both die a little over a year later.
+The world as it was is so brutally and quickly taken from him.
+But there’s an Easter egg near the film’s opening that suggests a path for Zero that’s different to the self-induced end-of-the-road that Zweig opted for.
 A series of newspapers are briefly shown on-screen and their headlines give us the short version of Zero’s rise to economic and social prominence.
 Pausing at this moment on one of the articles, we read: